QingqingD0ng/QingqingD0ng.github.io/_pages/about.md

 I am a Ph.D. student in the preparatory phase at the [**CISPA Helmholtz Center for Information Security**](https://cispa.de/en), advised by [**Dr. Yang Zhang**](https://yangzhangalmo.github.io).

-I received my Bachelor’s degree in Computer Science from Beijing University of Posts and Telecommunications (**BUPT**) in 2022.
+I received my Bachelor’s degree in Information Security from Beijing University of Posts and Telecommunications (**BUPT**) in 2022.

 My research interests lie in the field of **Security and Privacy of Machine Learning**.